Theodore Cole and Ralph Roe: Escape and disappearance

-Prison officials concluded that Cole and Roe drowned shortly after their escape.
+Prison officials concluded that Cole and Roe likely drowned during their escape.
 The swift ebb tides at the time, estimated at 7–9 knots, would have swept even an expert swimmer out of the bay and into the Pacific Ocean.
-The fog was so thick that it would have made it almost impossible for outside confederates to pick them up by boat; the swimmers would not know if they were even swimming toward shore and they were likely swept out to sea.
+The fog was so thick that it would have made it almost impossible for outside confederates to pick them up by boat; the men would not know if they were even swimming toward shore and would have found themselves being swept out to sea before they had expended sufficient energy to reach shore in still water.
 As it was late December, the water would have been very cold, ranging from 46 to 58 degrees Fahrenheit.
 Warden Johnston said "...The water is too cold, the tide running too high, and land is too far."

-Despite their likely fate, police departments in the surrounding counties and the FBI followed up every tip and rumor.
-In the following days, months and years, there were various reports of sightings, but their validity is unknown.
-Two hitchhikers claimed to have seen Roe and Cole, and identified them to police by their photos.
+Owing to the fact that their bodies were never found, police departments in the surrounding counties and the FBI followed up every tip and rumor on Cole and Roe.
+There were various reports of sightings, though their validity is unknown; two hitchhikers claimed to have seen Roe and Cole, and identified them to police by their photos.
 A 1941 San Francisco Chronicle report declared that the pair were living in South America, and a cab driver in Cole's hometown of Seminole, Oklahoma, told police he had been shot by men he recognized as the two escapees.

 The Seminole Producer reported on June 7, 1939:

-Oklahoma officers seemed intentionally to try to not identify the escapees as they continued their hijacking spree in the Seminole, Tecumseh and Shawnee, Oklahoma area.
+Oklahoma officers seemed to intentionally make no effort to identify the escapees as they continued their hijacking spree in the Seminole, Tecumseh and Shawnee, Oklahoma area.
 The Seminole Producer reported on June 24, 1939: